Lancashire Mind: @Therapies

 Our assessments are charged at a standard rate of £10.

-All trainee therapists complete a rigorous safer recruitment process.
-This includes an application form, interview, enhanced DBS check, follow up of two references and a comprehensive induction.
-All trainee therapists complete mandatory training in GDPR, safeguarding, professional boundaries, health and safety, and equality, diversity and inclusion.
-They have ongoing support from our Coaching and Therapeutic Services Lead.
-They are required to record several sessions which are assessed by their university tutor to ensure quality delivery.
+Every trainee therapist completes a rigorous safer recruitment and induction process.
+This includes an application form, interview, enhanced DBS check, verification of two references, and a comprehensive induction programme.
+Mandatory training covers areas such as GDPR, safeguarding, professional boundaries, health and safety, and equality, diversity and inclusion.

 Can I change therapists if I feel that I need to?